-Croatia: Power utility HEP market value analysis16.
-January 2017. / SEE Energy News
+Croatia: Power utility HEP market value analysis, SEE Energy News

 We do not even know if MOL wants to sell its stake in INA, while we already prepare to sell a quarter of HEP, a company that does not own its hydropower plants and thermal power plants have no worth.
 What is the purpose of this unrealistic plan?